jungheejung/cue_expectancy/index.md

 description: "This is a logbook of all the mixed model analyses in one setting."
 link-citations: yes
 github-repo: "jungheejung/cue_expectancy"
 editor_options:
   markdown:
     wrap: 72
 ---

 # About

 This is an analysis book written in Markdown.
 The purpose is to keep track of analyses and summarize findings, while decluttering from result vs. code.

 ## Usage

 Each bookdown chapter is an .Rmd file.
-This .Rmd is migrated from the git repository cue-expectancy and specifically from the folder **step02_R**.
+This .Rmd is migrated from the git repository cue-expectancy [cue-expectancy](https://github.com/jungheejung/cue_expectancy) and specifically from the folder [**step02_R**](https://github.com/jungheejung/cue_expectancy/tree/main/scripts/step02_R/utils).
 Each .Rmd file was developed as a standalone analysis pipeline.
 Once validated, the identical .Rmd is migrated to the bookdown folder and edited for bookdown compiling.

+## Order

+- Behavioral analysis
+- Reinforcement learning simulations
+- fMRI analysis (signatures)
+- fMRI FIR time series analysis